ktor-doc-jp/ktor-doc-jp/features/routing.md

 Routing is a feature that is installed into an Application to simplify and structure page request handling.

 This page explains the routing feature.
-For information about reading information about request, and generating valid responses inside a route, check the [requests](/servers/calls/requests.html) and [responses](/servers/calls/responses.html) pages.
+Extracting information about a request, and generating valid responses inside a route, is described on the [requests] and [responses] pages.

+[requests]: /servers/calls/requests.html
+[responses]: /servers/calls/responses.html

 ```kotlin
     application.install(Routing) {